Filing for Bankruptcy in Kansas

 Kansas Homestead Exemption

 The homestead exemption in Kansas is extremely generous.
-It protects the entire value of the equity in your home or principal residence, including the real property or mobile home you occupy on property up to one acre in a town or city or up to 160 acres if it's located on farmland.
+It protects the entire equity value in your home or principal residence, including the real property or mobile home you occupy on property up to one acre in a town or city or up to 160 acres if it's on farmland.
 (Kan.
 Stat.
 Ann. § 60-2301.)
-Learn about qualifying for the Kansas homestead exemption in bankruptcy.

 Kansas Motor Vehicle Exemption